MariaTayo/MariaTayo/README.md

 * 👨‍💻 My Tableau Projects are at: https://public.tableau.com/app/profile/mariatayo
 * 🌺 A Mentee at KPMG and Black Girls in Tech.
 * 🌱 You can follow my career journey at: https://www.linkedin.com/in/mariatayo
-* ⚡ Fun fact: After almost a decade in the legal industry as a Paralegal I took a bold step of faith and stepped into the world of data.
+* ⚡ Fun fact: After almost a decade in the legal industry as a Paralegal, I took a bold step of faith and stepped into the world of data.
      A Litigation Paralegal turned Data Analyst⚡️

 <!--